mulle-nat/mulle-project/README.md

-`mulle-project-version`            | Examine and change project versions `mulle-project-versioncheck`       | Create version checks for the preprocessor from dependencies `mulle-replace`                    | Simple string replacer for mulle-project-all
+`mulle-project-version`            | Examine and change project versions `mulle-project-versioncheck`       | Create version checks for the preprocessor from dependencies `mulle-replace`                    | Simple string replacer for mulle-project-all `mulle-gitignore`                  | Add files and directories to .gitgnore

 #### What `mulle-project-distribute` does